echomata/Magic-The-Gathering-Multiplayer-Network-Protocol-/README.md

 ## AI Usage
 - **Gemini**: Used it for understanding the specs and rechecking if everything is implemented.
 Also used it to format the README.md and for debugging.
 - **Codex**: Used for debugging and code creation for complex logic.
-- **Claude**: Used for debugging and code creation for complex logic.
+- **Claude**: Used it for understanding the specs and rechecking if everything is implemented.
+Also used for debugging and code creation for complex logic.

 ## Known Limitations / Deviations from RFC
 While the MTGNP 1.0 protocol is strictly compliant in its foundational engine (priority passes, network framing, sequence numbering), several **intentional deviations** were introduced to support complex bonus card effects not covered by the original specification: